-New Early Stage speakers to tackle growth marketing, media strategy, and M&A – TechCrunch
+New Early Stage speakers to tackle growth marketing, media strategy and M&A – TechCrunch

 Brooke Hammerling is the founder of The New New Thing, a strategic communications advisory that works with founders to shape the brand narrative.
 She also founded Brew Media Relations, which was acquired by Freuds in 2016 for a reported $15 million.
 She has 20 years of experience in the communications field, with a focus on authenticity and relationships at the core of her business.
 Brands she’s worked with include Live Nation, Framebridge, Refinery 29, Sonos, Splice, GroupMe, Eko and Oracle.

-How to Tell The Story Between The Stories
+How To Tell The Story Between The Stories

 The news never sleeps.
 Hear from communications veteran Brooke Hammerling, founder of Brew PR and The New New Thing, about how to build a narrative that isn’t driven by press releases and announcements.